Accept Tasks Well and Understand Expectations

 It destroys self-confidence.
 Consultants get disappointed in themselves and start questioning every decision, making work a nightmare.

-Consultants hesitate to ask clarifying questions to probe for more information.
+They don’t ask clarifying questions to probe for more information.

 They don't have enough confidence.